jerolon/FitBit_Tracker_Data_Analytics_Practice/1_Data_Cleaning_and_manipulation.md

 Nevertheless, I will cut out the 9 days of **zero** calorie expenditure, since that is physically very unlikely and indicates an artifact.
 As well as days with 0 total Steps, which would indicate that someone just left their device at home.
-We discard duplicates check there is only one record per date per Id.
+We discard duplicates, by checking there is only one record per date per Id.
 We filter out any record with fewer than 15 SedentaryMinutes.
 It is hard to think of someone who had no rest at all during the day.
 Conversely, I get rid of all days with more than (1440-15) sedentary minutes, (1440 is the total number of minutes in a day).
 Our final sanity check for this data set is to sum the total number of minutes of all activity types, and check that it is not